The West's largest coal plant's smokestacks will blow up Friday - Electrek

 In today’s Electrek Green Energy Brief (EGEB):

-- Arizona’s now-closed Navajo Generating Station coal plant’s smokestacks will topple this week.
+- Arizona’s Navajo Generating Station coal plant’s smokestacks have been toppled — VIDEO.

 - The Corporate Electric Vehicle Alliance releases principles to accelerate US commercial fleet electrification.